|HERNANDEZ, A - UNIV. ILLINOIS

-Technical Abstract: A normalized cDNA library was constructed using mRNA from three distinct developmental stages of watermelon [C. lanatus (Thunb.)
-Matsum. & Nakai] fruit, and was subtracted by hybridization with leaf cDNA.
-Randomly selected cDNA clones of the watermelon fruit subtraction library were sequenced in order to identify potentially informative genes associated with fruit setting, development and ripening.
-Out of 1,046 sequenced cDNA clones 832 were unique sequences and designated as expressed sequenced tags (ESTs).
-Of these 832 ESTs, 205 (24.6%) have not been reported in any other species, 186 ESTs (22.4%) correspond to genes with unknown function, and 441 ESTs (53.0%) correspond to genes with known function in other plant species.
-These ESTs are mainly associated with metabolism, membrane transport, cytoskeleton synthesis and structure, cell wall formation and cell division, signal transduction, nucleic acid binding and transcription factors, defense and stress response and secondary metabolism.
-This study provides useful and unique information with respect to fruit-related genes in watermelon.
+Technical Abstract: A normalized cDNA library was constructed from watermelon flesh mRNA representing three sequential stages of watermelon fruit.
+The normalized library was subtracted by hybridization with leaf cDNA to enrich it with cDNA clones unique to watermelon fruit.
+Randomly selected cDNA clones of the watermelon flesh subtraction library were sequenced in order to identify potentially informative genes associated with fruit setting, development and ripening.
+The 1,046 sequenced cDNA clones produced 832 unique expressed sequenced tags (ESTs).
+Of these 832 ESTs, 205 (24.6%) have not been reported in any other species, and are likely to be unique to watermelon fruit.
+Additionally, 186 ESTs (22.4%) correspond to genes with unknown function in other species.
+Four-hundred and forty-one ESTs (53.0%) correspond to genes with known function in other plant species.
+These ESTs are associated with metabolism, membrane transport, cytoskeleton synthesis and structure, cell wall formation and cell division, signal transduction, nucleic acid binding and transcription factors, defense and stress response and secondary metabolism.
+This study provides useful information with respect to fruit-related genes in watermelon.